Mwalek/super-light-cache-buster/readme.md

 Contributors: mwalek
 Tags: cache, cachebuster, prevent, clear, buster
-Requires at least: 4.6
+Requires at least: 5.0
 Tested up to: 6.3
-Requires PHP: 5.2
+Requires PHP: 5.3
 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.en.html
 Stable tag: 1.3.0

-Stop browser caching by randomizing asset version numbers.
+Stop page & browser caching with random version numbers and Cache-Control directives.

 ## Description

 Can't see the changes supposedly made by your developer?
 Or maybe you're just tired of your site's annoying cache?
 Use this plugin to cache a break!

-With a compressed size of under 30KB, this simple plugin adds random version numbers to CSS & JS assets to prevent page and browser caching getting in the way of your happiness.
+With a compressed size of under 30KB, this simple plugin adds random version numbers to CSS & JS assets to prevent browser caching getting in the way of your happiness.

+Super Light Cache Buster also prevents page caching by using Cache-Control directives.

 You can completely disable the plugin from the settings page when you are not using it or keep it enabled if the site is under development. 😀

 ## Available Hooks

 Cache Buster is becoming more developer friendly.
-Below you can find the plugin's first hook and details about it.
+Below you can find the plugin's first hooks and details about tbem.

 `
 slcb_allow_in_backend